 - The checklist is tested and revised over time, as needed.

 - It's not a ton of paperwork.

 So let me walk you through how I used the checklist in making Podcast #86.

 In the picture below, you'll see I checked off steps as I completed them (not necessarily right after each task was done).
 You'll see that I wrote in something new — a new error I hadn't made before.

 You can see I wrote in a new item, “Confirm last episode #.”
 I made a new error that I hadn't made in any previous episode.
 I recorded the intro for the Sundahl podcast and said, “Welcome to Episode #85 of the Lean Blog Podcast.”

-D’oh!
+D'oh!
 Episode #85 was the last one, my conversation with David Meier.
-The fact that I said the wrong episode number and I didn’t catch it right away, that led to rework.
-I not published the episode to the public yet, so I had “containment” of the defective podcast episode.
+The fact that I said the wrong episode number and I didn't catch it right away, that led to rework.
+I had not published the episode to the public yet, so I had “containment” of the defective podcast episode.
 I had to go back into Audacity to delete and rerecord the intro.
 I had to re-publish the file as an MP3.
 I had less rework than if I had caught the error later.